hbctraining/DGE_workshop_salmon_online/schedule/README.md

 1. [Functional analysis - functional class scoring / GSEA](../lessons/11_FA_functional_class_scoring.md)

 ### Assignment #3
-* All exercises from above lessons have been put together in R script format
-* Add your solutions to the exercises in the downloaded .R file and upload the saved file to Dropbox on the Monday before the next class using [this link](https://www.dropbox.com/request/MGMcCQeiNAT4nZvfdFx1)
-* [Email us](mailto:hbctraining@hsph.harvard.edu) about questions regarding the homework that you need answered before the next class.
+* There is no assignment submission for *Self-Learning Part 3*
-* Post questions that you would like to have reviewed in class [here](https://PollEv.com/hbctraining945).
+* Post questions from the self learning materials that you would like to have reviewed in class [here](https://PollEv.com/hbctraining945) or [email us](mailto:hbctraining@hsph.harvard.edu).

 ---